Studio Policies

 DRESS:

-Boys: White T-shirt, grey tights, white socks, white or black ballet shoes.
+Option 1: White T-shirt, grey tights, white socks, white or black ballet shoes.

-Girls: Solid color leotard, pink tights, pink ballet slippers.
+Option 2: Solid color leotard, pink tights, pink ballet slippers.

-Storybook Ballet 3-5 yrs. - Pink or Lavender
+Storybook Ballet, 3-5 yrs. - Pink or Lavender

-Pre-Ballet 6-7 yrs. - White
+Pre-Ballet, 6-7 yrs. - White

-Ballet I 8-11 yrs. - Light Blue
+Ballet I, 8-11 yrs. - Light Blue

-Ballet II 9-13 yrs. - Mint
+Ballet II, 9-13 yrs. - Mint

-Ballet III 10-14 yrs. - Royal Blue
+Ballet III, 10-14 yrs. - Royal Blue

-Ballet IV 11-16 yrs. - Mulberry
+Ballet IV, 11-16 yrs. - Mulberry

-Hair must be neatly secured in a bun or twist. (no ponytails).
+Hair must be neatly secured in a bun or twist (no ponytails).

 All slippers must be labeled.